Stakeholder Engagement Officer, University College Cork

 Project & Platform Development Manager, Compass Informatics

-Dave manages the development of the ECHOES Web Platform at Compass Informatics, Ireland (Work Package 7).
+Brian manages the development of the ECHOES Web Platform (Work Package 7).
 The Web Platform will bring together the work of ECHOES teams to provide a set of tools and resources to help raise awareness of the likely impacts of climate change on habitats around the Irish Sea, and also assist in planning mitigations for these effects.